11 — Mapping 10,000 Miles of Assets is Possible with a Smartphone, Receiver and App

 #10 — High Accuracy is Different from High Precision

 Original Article: UAVs and GNSS | Using High-Accuracy GNSS to Set Ground Control Points (GCPs) for UAVs (June, 2017)

 What is the difference between precision and accuracy?
 In short, precision measures the repeatability of your data collection.
 Accuracy measures the variation between your data collection and its real-world position.
-Click here to learn how to ensure greater accuracy with high-precision UAV data capture.

 #9 — As-Builting Doesn’t Have to be Painfully Time-Consuming